 By Abubakar A. Bukar

-Bukar wrote in from Kano and can be reached via email@example.com
+Bukar is of the department of Mass Communication, ABU, Zaria, and can be reached via email@example.com